i-uchi/methylome-evolution/README.md

 - `origseq.fna`: Original genomic sequences in FASTA format.
 - `origseq.gff`: Gene annotations in GFF format.
 Consistent sequence names should be used in `origseq.fna` and `origseq.gff`
 - `motif.data`: Methylation motifs generated from modificaiton data obtained by SMRT sequencing.
-The file should be tab-delimited, and the first four columns should contain: motif string, position of methylated base, motification type (m6A/m4C/m5C), and methyllation fraction.
+The file should be tab-delimited, and the first four columns should contain: motif string, position of methylated base, motification type (m6A/m4C/m5C), and methylation fraction.

 In addition, ortholog group information represented in the [DomClust](http://mbgd.nibb.ac.jp/domclust/) default (o0) format is necessary to create multiple sequence alignments.
 The name of this file shuld be specifeid as `orthogroup_file` variable in the `conv10b_all.sh` script.